China's Real Estate Bubble

 that houses are not a uniquely safe investment.
 Their prices can go down as

 well as up.
-And, as we have seen, houses are pretty illiquid assets - which
+And, as we have seen, houses are pretty illiquid

-would otherwise move stuck looking at their For Sale signs.
-That in turn means
+people who would otherwise move stuck looking at their

-that home ownership can tend to reduce labour
+For Sale signs.
+That in turn means that home ownership can tend to reduce labour mobility, thereby slowing down recovery.
+These turn

-of the idea of property-owning democracy, appealing though it once seemed to
+out to be the disadvantages of the idea of property-owning democracy, appealing

-turn all tenants into homeowners.
-The question that remains to be answered is
+though it once seemed to turn all tenants into homeowners.
+The question that

-whether or not we have any business exporting this high-risk model to the rest
+business exporting this high-risk model to the rest of the world.

 As Safe as Housewives